Historic Area Commission

 Further details or requirements are described in the complete document, “City of New Castle Historic Area Guidelines and Standards Handbook”.
 This information is available in the City Office, in the New Castle City Public Library or on the City’s Web site.

-Members of the Commission are available for consultation between meetings or homeowners may come to the meetings of the Historic Area Commission held on the third Thursday of each month at 5 p.m.
+Members of the Commission are available for consultation between meetings or homeowners may come to the meetings of the Historic Area Commission held on the Second Thursday of each month at 6:30 p.m.

 The five member Commission is made up of four citizens from the local community and a registered architect.
 For further information about the application procedure, contact the Building Department at 322-9813.